 CM: Well I think I can speak for all of us that we’re all glad you didn’t.
 Thanks for taking the time for us Matt and enjoy the last part of your tour!

-You can catch the Floozies still on tour!
+You can catch the Floozies still on tour with new added dates!

 Sep.
 17 – New York, NY